opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

 subcontract. [note: 176]

-95     The defendant argues that the present factual situation is similar to the case of _Hi-Amp Engineering Pte Ltd v Technicdelta Electrical Engineering Pte Ltd_ [2003] SGHC 316 (“ _Hi-Amp_
+95     The defendant argues that the present factual situation is similar to the case of _Hi-Amp Engineering Pte Ltd v Technicdelta Electrical Engineering Pte Ltd_ <span class="citation">[2003] SGHC 316</span> (“ _Hi-Amp_

 _Engineering_ ”). [note: 177] As in _Hi-Amp Engineering_ , almost all the variations were underpinned by some form of written instructions or directions from the defendant to the plaintiff (see _Hi-Amp Engineering_ at [103]).
 Because the High Court granted the variation claim in _Hi-Amp Engineering_ , the defendant submits that the same should be done for the present case.